bougou/alertmanager-webhook-adapter/README.md

 - `ip`

 In prometheus, most metrics may provide `instance`, or `node` or `ip` label, but its value may not be suitable for alert information.
-Then, I recommend to use the following two methods to add an extra `alertinstance` label when writing alert rules..
+Then, I recommend to use the following two methods to add an extra `alertinstance` label when writing alert rules.

-1. use PromQL function [`label_join`](https://prometheus.io/docs/prometheus/latest/querying/functions/#label_join), eg:
+1. Use PromQL function [`label_join`](https://prometheus.io/docs/prometheus/latest/querying/functions/#label_join), eg:

     ```yaml
     - alert: KubePodCrashLooping